FileDigest Full Public Context

 ## Processors

-FileDigest uses infrastructure providers for the application stack, including Vercel, Supabase, Modal, Stripe, and optional email, monitoring, and analytics providers.
+FileDigest relies on third-party infrastructure providers for hosting, storage, and document parsing, including Vercel, Supabase, Modal, Stripe, and optional email, monitoring, and analytics providers.
 These providers process data only as needed to operate the service.

 ## Retention

 Artifact retention depends on your plan.
-Free jobs use 72 hour artifact retention, Pro jobs use 30 day artifact retention, and Business jobs use 90 day artifact retention.
+Free jobs use 72 hour artifact retention, Pro jobs use 30 day artifact retention, and Enterprise jobs use custom retention (including zero-retention).
 Deleted jobs are designed to remove application metadata and associated private storage objects through the cleanup workflow.

 ## Security